DreamEcho100/lognmaze/data/articles/postgresql_jsonb.md

 )
 ```

 Returns target with new_value inserted.
 If target section designated by path is in a JSONB array, new_value will be inserted before target or after if insert_after is true (default is false).
 If the target section designated by path is in JSONB object, new_value will be inserted only if the target does not exist.
-As with the path oriented operators, negative integers appear in path count from the end of JSON arrays.
+As with the path oriented operators, negative integers appear in path counter from the end of JSON arrays.

 ```sql
 UPDATE user_profile